 What is a Community Development Financial Institution (CDFI)?

 A CDFI can be one of any number of financial institutions.
 The primary mission of CDFIs is to promote economic development in struggling areas, both urban and rural, that are underserved by traditional financial institutions.
 CDFIs are playing a critical role in building a healthier economy by providing these communities with the access to capital that they so sorely need.
 CDFIs can be credit unions, community loan funds (like CFNE), venture capital funds or community development banks.
 There are more than 500 CDFIs in the United States, with at least one in every state.

 What is the Cooperative Capital Fund of New England (CCF)?

-CCF is a CFNE affiliate providing long term equity-like funds to augment CFNE loans.
+CCF, a CFNE affiliate non-profit, provides long term equity-like funds to augment CFNE loans.
+CCF is currently inactive.